Dispersive cavity-mediated quantum gate between driven dot-donor nuclear spins: Nuclear spin decoherence rate

 phenomenologically captures the decoherence dynamics due to charge decay and dephasing as well as electron spin decay and dephasing of the driven QDD system with corresponding density matrix $\rho_{\mathrm{sys}}$.
-The above master equation does not account for intrinsic nuclear spin decay and dephasing because the reported nuclear spin decay and dephasing times \cite{muhonen2014,pla2013} are orders of magnitude larger than those for the charge and electron spin degree of freedom.
+The above master equation does not account for intrinsic nuclear spin decay and dephasing because the reported nuclear spin decay and decoherence times of ionized $^{31}$P donors in isotopically purified Si exceed tens of seconds \cite{steger2012,pla2013,saeedi2013,muhonen2014} are orders of magnitude larger than those for the charge and electron spin degree of freedom.
 In order to model the decoherence dynamics in the rotating reference frame defined by $U_{\mathrm{ R,sys}}(t)$ \eqref{eq:URsys}, we multiply both sides of Eq. \eqref{eq:rhodotsys} with $U_{\mathrm{ R,sys}}(t)$ from the left and $U^{\dagger}_{\mathrm{ R,sys}}(t)$ from the right.
 In this way, the left hand side of \eqref{eq:rhodotsys} transforms as

 where we made use of the explicit form of $U_{\mathrm{ R,sys}}(t)$ \eqref{eq:URsys} in the last two steps and introduced the density matrix in the rotating reference frame ${\rho^{\mathrm{R}}_{\mathrm{sys}}(t)=U_{\mathrm{ R,sys}}(t)\rho_{\mathrm{sys}}(t)U^{\dagger}_{\mathrm{R,sys}}(t)}$.